 As with most reports, there’s a code to decipher and a few questions to ask.
 The local school gets a glowing report, yet you know half the population are banned from the shopping centre.
 Puzzling?

 So just what do inspection reports tell us and have they any value?
-The answers are lots, and yes, if you know how to read them and bear in mind their limitations.
+The answers are lots, and yes, sometimes, if you know how to read them and bear in mind their limitations.

-- 16-19 study programmes (if relevant).
+- 16-19 study programmes (if relevant)

 Parents are consulted via an online questionnaire, but the numerical data is no longer included with the report – a pity, as it was very informative, and knowing the percentage of parents that had responded was also revealing.
 You can, however, view responses online on the Ofsted Parent View site.

+Every school will receive an overall one (or two) word grade.
+More than 90% of mainstream state schools are summed up as 'Good' or 'Outstanding' and yet, clearly, there is plenty to distinguish these schools from each other.
+You can find a further level of information in the grades given for the individual areas of assement but a 'Good' in 'The quality of education' can only tell you a fraction of the story.
+Even a 'Requires Improvement' can belie positives that can only be found if you delve into the full text.
 Use your imagination and read reports with care – inspectors have seen too many schools and tend to think everyone knows what’s meant by, for example, ‘low-level disruption’.
 Nothing much then?
 No!
 They actually mean the most annoying kind, the sort that’s much worse for other pupils than the occasional, spectacular blow-out followed by a quick expulsion, .

 Other things to look out for include: